jewel0606/accsoft/README.md

-# accsoft — MSc Accounting Software Demo
+# accsoft — SQL-Based Accounting System (MSc Project)

-A SQL-backed double-entry accounting system built on Supabase PostgreSQL, deployed as a live web app via Streamlit Cloud.
+## What This Project Is

+This is a **double-entry accounting system** built entirely on SQL, developed as a final-year MSc Computer Science project at Comilla University.

+The core idea is simple:
+- All accounting data lives in **Supabase (PostgreSQL)** — a free cloud database
+- All accounting logic — journal entries, ledger, trial balance, income statement, balance sheet — is written purely in **SQL views and queries**
+- A simple **Python frontend (Streamlit)** connects to the database and displays the reports as live tables in a browser
+- GitHub stores the Python code and Streamlit Cloud hosts it free online

 **Live App:** https://accsoft.streamlit.app
 **GitHub:** https://github.com/jewel0606/accsoft